cargilgar/Smart-Alarm-using-tinyML/README.md

 The aim of this project is to develop an alarm system that adjusts the waking up time to the best moment based on data collected from different sensors.

-A number of systems already employ Machine Learning (ML) to achieve this goal, but they depend on performing the calculations on external machines (for the time this project started).
+A number of systems — for the time this project started — already employ Machine Learning (ML) to achieve this goal, but they depend on performing the calculations on external machines.
 These systems fall into two categories:

 - Wearable devices equipped with different sensors that are directly attached to the user (i.e. bracelet, smartwatch, rings...) which rely upon wireless communication (BLE, WIFI...) so as to transmit this data to another more powerful computer, typically a smart-phone.
 - A nightstand-style alarm clock that employs other different sensors which measure remotely the sleep cycles of the user.